-Health Disparity Summary and Evaluation Report: The Contractor shall develop and implement a Health Disparity Summary and Evaluation Report that provides an analysis of the effectiveness of implemented strategies and interventions in meeting its health equity goals and objectives during the previous Calendar Year, a detailed overview of the Contractor's identified health equity goals/objectives for the upcoming Calendar Year, and targeted strategies/interventions planned for the upcoming Calendar Year to achieve its goals.
-The Contractor shall submit the Health Disparity Summary and Evaluation Report in report format and as a component of the Contractor's QM/PI Program Plan submission, as specified in AMPM Policy 920 and Section F, Attachment F3, Contractor Chart of Deliverables.
+Health Disparity Summary & Evaluation Report: The Contractor shall develop and implement a strategic plan that includes an analysis of the effectiveness of implemented strategies and interventions in meeting its health equity goals and objectives during the previous Calendar Year, a detailed overview of the Contractor's identified health equity goals/objectives for the upcoming Calendar Year, and targeted strategies/interventions planned for the upcoming Calendar Year to achieve its goals.
+The Contractor shall submit the Health Disparity Summary & Evaluation Report as specified in AMPM Policy 920 and Section F, Attachment F3, Contractor Chart of Deliverables.

 Engaging Members through Technology Executive Summary: The Contractor shall develop and implement a strategic plan for the upcoming calendar year to engage and educate its membership, as well as improve access to care and services, through telehealth services and web-based applications intended to assist members with self-management of health care needs.
 Within its plan, the Contractor shall identify web/mobile-based applications utilized in its outward-facing communication with members.
 The Contractor shall also identify subpopulations that can benefit from web/mobile based applications used to assist members with self-management of health care needs (e.g., chronic conditions, pregnancy, SDOH resources, or other health related topics the Contractor considers to be most beneficial to members), implementing and evaluating targeted Engaging Members through Technology (EMTT) related activities specific to these areas.
-The Contractor shall submit an EMTT Executive Summary, in report format and as a component of the Contractor's QM/PI Program Plan submission, as specified in AMPM Policy 920 and Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall submit an EMTT Executive Summary, in report format and as a component of the Contractor Chart of Deliverables.

-Contractor's Best Practices and Follow Up on Previous Year's EQR Report Recommendations: The Contractor shall submit its Best Practices and Follow Up on Previous Year's EQR Report Recommendations, as specified in AMPM Policy 920 and Section F, Attachment F3, Contractor Chart of Deliverables.
+Contractor's Best Practices and Follow Up on Previous Year's External Quality Review Report Recommendations: The Contractor shall submit its Best Practices and Follow Up on Previous Year's EQR Report Recommendations, as specified in AMPM Policy 920 and Section F, Attachment F3, Contractor Chart of Deliverables.